Ethics Guidelines

 Honest and compassionate communication is also vital in good relationships.
 We always encourage open communication with everyone at all times with the intent to be helpful and understanding of others.
 This, we feel, is the best way to resolve any issues and stay connected.

 If you feel someone in our community is not acting with the right intent, we encourage you to talk directly with that person.
 However, it may at times be necessary to talk with someone else who can be neutral and bring a skillful approach to the situation.
-The EAR Committee is available for such situations.
-Any EAR Committee member may be contacted informally or formally.
-Their intention is to restore the connection to its original state of peace and harmony.
+Any of the DMZC’s priests are resources for you to talk to.
+Any member of the DMZC’s EAR Committee (described below) is also available for such consultation.
+The intention of the priests and the EAR Committee is to restore the connection to its original state of peace and harmony.

-The EAR Committee is also available for guidance when you may, yourself, question whether your actions or intentions align with the precepts.
+The priests and EAR Committee are also available for guidance when you may, yourself, question whether your actions or intentions align with the precepts.
 By deeply opening yourself up, you allow yourself to be directed on the right path.

 Atonement is part of our spiritual practice to bring balance and harmony back to the community.
 Every effort should be made to be realigned with the spirit of the precepts.

-In some situations, it is expected that an EAR member be notified.
-These include inappropriate sexual behavior, abusive conduct or harassment, incompetence that threatens the sangha, use of a position for personal gain or exploitation and misuse of sangha funds.
+In some situations, it is expected that an EAR Committee member be notified.
+These include inappropriate sexual behavior (please see the separate Sexual Harassment and Misconduct Policy), abusive conduct or harassment, incompetence that threatens the sangha, use of a position for personal gain, or exploitation and misuse of sangha funds.
 Hearing of or seeing any of these activities and doing nothing is unethical.
 Furthermore, if an incident of abuse of children or vulnerable adults is learned of, such incidents must be reported to the appropriate legal authorities.

 Confidentiality